 Re-writing the sections of each chapter could even be a useful exercise, I have told myself.
 Giving myself permission to express the ideas in a different way, coming at them from different angles could be liberating, invigorating.
 I have even been told that the best writers through away some 90 percent of what they write, are hyper critical of their own writing.
 I have not been that disciplined nor deliberate in letting go of something I have created.
 I too often think each is too precious.
 I hang onto the writing for too many wrong reasons, sentimental and self-aggrandizing reasons.
 By re-writing, I may find very good reason to pitch out one day's writing in favor of another day's advances.
 Let me get to it!

-1. Profit motives are THE organizing principle for growing each of our household, enterprise/business and national economies if we are striving for and can measure greater value creation and continuous self-improvement each year.
+1. Profit motives are THE organizing principle for growing each of our households, enterprises/businesses and national economies if we are striving for and can measure greater value creation and continuous self-improvement each year.

 2. Under the three options for modern economic life (owner, or employee, or dependent), great majorities of people must become dependent on keeping a job, being employees in this monetary-based world.